jgigault/HOWTO-quadruply-linked-list/README_STEP2.md

 	}
 	else
 	{
-		pt = howto01_init_point(buf[0]);
+		// Now, initialize each point of the map pt = howto01_init_point(buf[0]);

-		// Here are the initialized points
+		// Points are currently unlinked
 		// Let's link them at step 3...
 	}
 }